 Haiku’s sleek modern look conceals patent-pending electronics and a cool-running motor with an integrated inverter drive that delivers an 80% improvement in energy efficiency over conventional ceiling fans.
 Before being confirmed as the most efficient among ENERGY STAR® ceiling fans, Haiku™ had already won the prestigious international LiveEDGE award acknowledging excellence in electronic design for the global environment.

 Haiku isn’t just an ENERGY STAR® fan—it’s the best ENERGY STAR fan.
 The typical residential ceiling fan requires 90 to 110 W of electrical input power.
 The average ENERGY STAR residential fan utilizes 65 W of electrical input power.
 In contrast, Haiku fans only use 2 to 30 W, exceeding the ENERGY STAR requirements for CFM/W by 450 to 750%.
 In a typical year, Haiku would use about 50 kWh, for a cost of around $5.
+In fact, Haiku occupies the entire top ten of a list of the most efficient ENERGY STAR rated ceiling fans.

 Naturally beautiful, fully renewable and incredibly strong (it has the tensile strength of steel), bamboo was the perfect material for designing a fan that creates a new paradigm in ceiling fan design and engineering.
 The story begins in a towering bamboo forest where local farmers harvest the mature 70-foot-tall stalks every five to six years.
 The mature shoots provide optimum strength, hardness, stability and color.
 The hardy grass regrows after each cutting, providing material for the duration of its life.